 Although an exotically beautiful country, the population of Ecuador and Galapagos are plagued with poverty, lack of educational opportunities, and a battle to keep the unique species and fauna on both the Galapagos and the mainland alive and thriving.
-When you embark upon this program you will have the opportunity to work on initiatives that empower change within the host community and merge learning, service work, and cultural exploration, and fun.
+When you embark upon this program you will have the opportunity to work on initiatives that empower change within the host community and merge learning, service work, cultural exploration, and fun.

 Through our educational partner, Bethel University, all rising junior and senior high school students are eligible to participate in the immersive, online dual-enrollment course- Global Service Learning and Citizenship (GST 140).
 This virtual classroom experience not only provides program participants with an edge during college admissions because of their unique dual-enrollment university experience, it will provide them with a much richer service work experience and increased cultural understanding after they embark on the international service work component of the program.

 Hands-on, immersive cultural learning opportunities include cooking lessons, an excursion to visit “The Middle of the World,” exploring Quito’s Old Town, a ride up the Teleferico, a visit to El Panecillo, and more!
 For those adding on the Galapagos portion of the program, you can expect opportunities to snorkel with sharks, see blue-footed boobies and sea lions in the wild, and tour some of the island’s many environmental and ecological centers to learn more about issues such as sustainable fishing, Darwin and his theories, and the spectacular fauna and flora of this intriguing chain of islands.